jon-chun/jon-chun/README.md

 I've also long been interested in bringing diverse voices to urgent debates surrounding technology’s growing impact on society.
 For most of the last decade I've been developing a humanity-first approach to integrate STEM and non-STEM study alike.

  The organizing principle of both our research and our curriculum is computational Digital Humanities grounded in AI/ML.
-This approach is designed to brige the gap between technology and humanity.
+This approach is designed to bridge the gap between technology and humanity.
 This integrated worldview will hopefully lead to a more ethical, practical and beneficial use of technology for all humanity.

 [Back to Top](#ai-digital-humanities)

 ## **A Human-First AI Curriculum**
 ---
 At Kenyon College, I co-founded the world’s first human-centric AI curriculum.
-I am sole technical advisor and content creator.
+I am sole technical advisor and the primary collaborative content creator.
 Over the last six years teaching this curriculum, we have achieved the following milestones:

-• Produced research in top publications and conferences (Cambridge Press, Narrative, etc)
+• Produced research in top publications and conferences (Cambridge UP, Narrative, Journal of Cultural Analytics, etc)

-• Organically grown (no marketing/PR) to ~15k hits from top Universities worldwide (#4 CMU, #5 Berkeley, #6 Stanford, #7 Columbia, #9 NYU, #16 Princeton, #22 Oxford, #23 MIT, #25 Cambridge, etc)
+• Organically grew (no marketing/PR) to ~15k hits from top universities worldwide (#4 CMU, #5 Berkeley, #6 Stanford, #7 Columbia, #9 NYU, #16 Princeton, #22 Oxford, #23 MIT, #25 Cambridge, etc)

 • Diversity: Grew from 18% to 61% Female with URM participation rates at or above college averages.
 Our classes are majority non-STEM, reaching out to many students who otherwise feel alienated by traditional CS study.